AdamBoley/Project-Beergate/README.md

 The major exception is the Surface Duo, which is a hybrid tablet/phone

 To do:
-- comment disapproval method not working due to spelling error

 - Allow the superuser (user ID = 1) to update and delete all posts as well as users, so that the admin does not have to use the admin panel
     - related, allow the superuser to quickly access the admin panel from the front-end
 - navbar fails to render properly on horizontal tablets - screen widths 992 to 1400px / lg to xxl breakpoints